awslabs/amazon-documentdb-tools/performance/compression-review/README.md

 # Amazon DocumentDB Compression Review Tool

+The compression review tool provides a compressibility metric (the maximum compression possible on each collection's documents) by sampling the actual documents and applying the requested compression algorithm.
+The actual compression achieved will be a lower number due to fragmentation and write amplification.

-The compression review tool samples 1000 documents in each collection to determine the average compressibility of the data.
+The tool samples 1000 documents in each collection to determine the compressibility of the data.
 A larger number of documents can be sampled via the --sample-size parameter.

 # Requirements
  - Python 3.7+